joonnna/ifrit/README.md

 [![GoDoc](https://godoc.org/github.com/joonnna/ifrit?status.svg)](https://godoc.org/github.com/joonnna/ifrit)

 ### Starting a Ifrit network
-To start a Ifrit network, you need to deploy the Ifrit certificate authority, responsible for signing certificates and acting as an entry point into the network.
+To start an Ifrit network, you need to deploy the Ifrit certificate authority, responsible for signing certificates and acting as an entry point into the network.

 The certificate authority serves a single HTTP endpoint for certificate signing requests, piggybacking certificates of existing participants on responses.
 To start a network, simply deploy it.